aiira-co/coreFramework/README.md

 ```

 This will call the addPerson() method in the component when a user clicks of the button.
-This function or framework will only work when its enabled in the 'confile.php' file
+This function or framework will only work when its enabled in the 'confile.php' file.

+Query data from database with our in-built library CoreModel with ease.
+eg. DB::table('persons')->where('id',3)->get();

 ## GETTING STARTED

 Core-Framework is a PHP7 MVC framework.
-It follows a component based approach where a component contains the component file and its view.
+It follows a Component based approach where a component contains the component file and its view.
 A separate file which is a model handles database queries which is used by the component to render data into the browser through the view file.

 ### INSTALLATION
 Download the framework from this page(github), it comes bundled in a zip file format.